STUDY "THE ROLE OF LOGISTICS SERVICE PROVIDERS IN THE UTILIZATION OF FTAs BY EXPORTERS"

 Based on this, 20 findings were put forward.
 With these findings, the competent partners can, if they wish, take targeted action to encourage companies, in particular SMEs, to make greater use of the preferential tariffs and thus increase their competitiveness abroad.

-The study “Belgian Exporters & Free Trade Agreements: a good match?” was realised by the Belgian Foreign Trade Agency in collaboration with its partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels.
+The publication “Belgian Exporters & Free Trade Agreements: a good match?” was realised by the Belgian Foreign Trade Agency in collaboration with its partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels.

-More than 400 people took part in our webinar “How Belgian exporters (can) gain a competitive advantage thanks to FTAs” on 4 February 2021, which was organised in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels, following the launch of our study “Belgian Exporters & Free Trade Agreements: a good match? ” You can view the RECORDING OF THE WEBINAR below:
+More than 400 people took part in our webinar “How Belgian exporters (can) gain a competitive advantage thanks to FTAs” on 4 February 2021, which was organised in collaboration with our partners the FPS Foreign Affairs, Flanders Investment & Trade (FIT), AWEX and hub.brussels, following the launch of our publication “Belgian Exporters & Free Trade Agreements: a good match?
+You can view the RECORDING OF THE WEBINAR below: